talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     //manager_auth.setApiKeyPrefix("Token");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
     Integer campaignId = 56; // Integer | Filter by the campaign ID on which the limit counters are used.
     String entity = "entity_example"; // String | The name of the entity type that was exported. try {
-      InlineResponse20041 result = apiInstance.getExports(pageSize, skip, applicationId, campaignId, entity);
+      InlineResponse20043 result = apiInstance.getExports(pageSize, skip, applicationId, campaignId, entity);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getExports");